ltk84/ltk84/readme.md

 * Sports 🏀

 ## More about me 🐧
 I am particularly interested in aesthetics.
-That means I am truly perfectionist in ensuring the aesthetics of the products that I make.
+That means I am truly a perfectionist in ensuring the aesthetics of the products that I make.

 # 🎯 Main Focus